 Your first visit to Baphumelele Children's Home will be on the first Monday after you arrive in Cape Town.

-One of the Via Volunteers team will collect you from Ashanti Lodge every Monday at 10:00 and take you to the the V&A Waterfront where you will have about an hour to do your grocery shopping.
+One of our volunteer coordinators will collect you from Ashanti Lodge every Monday morning and take you to a local mall where you will have about an hour to do your grocery shopping.
 From there we will take you to Baphumelele.
-We will introduce you to the team on your first afternoon there and help you settle into the Via Volunteers flat.
+We will introduce you to the team on your first afternoon and help you settle into the Via Volunteers flat.

-On Mondays you will help out from 2pm through to 7pm.
-On Tuesday, Wednesday and Thursday you will be helping out from 9am through to 7pm with about a 2 hour lunch break.
-On Friday you will be helping out from 9am through to about 12 noon or 6pm.
+On Mondays you will help from about 2pm through to 7pm.
+On Tuesday, Wednesday and Thursday you will be helping from 9am through to 7pm with about a 2-hour lunch break.
+On Friday you will be helping from 9am through to about 12 noon or 5pm.
 Volunteering hours are variable, so please be prepared to be flexible to the needs of the children and the home.
 Some days will see you starting earlier than 9am, and other days will see you finishing later than 7pm.

 If you would like some inspiration of what to do with the children, we have prepared lots of boards for you on our Pinterest page with plenty of ideas for fun educational activities for children.

-Every Friday, one of the Via Volunteers team will collect you from Baphumelele at either about 12 noon or 6:15pm and take you back to Ashanti Lodge for your weekend off.
+Every Friday, one of our volunteer coordinators will collect you from Baphumelele and take you back to Ashanti Lodge for your weekend off.

-If you would like to book any activities or tours for your weekends off, please let Ed or Heather know and they will be happy to arrange these for you.
+If you would like to book any activities or tours for your weekends off, please let our volunteer coordinators know and they will be happy to arrange these for you.

 Weekend accommodation (every Friday, Saturday & Sunday night):

-As one of Cape Town’s best backpackers, Ashanti Lodge has excellent facilities and is perfectly positioned in central Cape Town as an ideal base for volunteers.
-This will be your ‘home from home’ over the weekends and is a great place to relax when you aren’t out exploring everything Cape Town has to offer.
+Voted in 2019 as Cape Town’s best backpacker accommodation, Ashanti Lodge has excellent facilities and is perfectly positioned in central Cape Town as an ideal base for volunteers.
+This will be your home every weekend and is a great place to relax when you aren’t out exploring everything Cape Town has to offer.

 While you’re at Ashanti you can enjoy all of the facilities below.
-Whether you’re having a dip in the pool, watching Table Mountain while you have breakfast, or booking an adventurous activity at the Travel Desk, you will find that Ashanti have thought of everything:
+Whether you’re having a dip in the pool or watching Table Mountain while you have breakfast, you will find that Ashanti have thought of everything:

 On Monday, Tuesday, Wednesday & Thursday night: